jfcloutier/karma_agency/notes/cognition_actor.md

   * based on its causal theory which might describe alternate causes for the same outcome
   * Or on guesses if it has no theory yet (babbling)
 * One policy execution at a time
-  * A CA can not execute its own policy if it is executing a parent CA's policy
+  * A CA can not intend its own goal if it is executing a parent CA's policy
     * Lower-level CAs relinquish some autonomy for the greater good
 * Learning affordances
   * A CA gets feedback as to whether the intents in an executed policy were realized
   * A CA remembers how successul each policy was at achieving a goal
     * A CA selects the more recently successful policies more often (it will also try others in case they might be better)
-  * A CA holding atomic beliefs needs to discover what actions affect its beliefs
+  * A CA emits a goal-free intent to observe what happens (babbles)
+    * when given the opportunity
+      * all fitness levels are high and the CA is not involved in a parent's intent
+    * or when necessary
+      * the CA lacks beliefs (because the umwelt does not change) and thus affordances

 ## Attention